Published in January 2019.

 If not all three movies are screened, the remaining time may be added to the lecture or 'Exercises'.

-in line with the various subject-matters described in ' Introduction and learning outcomes' (app.
+in line with the various subject-matters described in ' Key issues' (app.
 85 minutes)

 Break (10 minutes)